vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### Locked Reward

-When a party earns locked rewards (in governance token), they are transferred into the party's locked rewards account and locked for the appropriate period before vesting.
+When a party earns locked rewards (in governance token), they are transferred into the party's vesting account account but locked for the appropriate period before vesting.
-Sum of rewards in vesting account and locked account should count toward the party's staking balance and they can be [staked](0059-STKG-simple_staking_and_delegating.md).
+The rewards in the vesting account (both locked and unlocked) should count toward the party's staking balance and they can be [staked](0059-STKG-simple_staking_and_delegating.md).

-- When a party receives a governance token reward that is locked, the [Locked_FOR_REWARD] balance for the party is incremented by the corresponding amount. (<a name="0056-REWA-200" href="#0056-REWA-200">0056-REWA-200</a>).
+-  When a party receives a governance token reward that is locked, the [LOCKED_FOR_STAKING] balance for the party is incremented by the corresponding amount. (<a name="0056-REWA-200" href="#0056-REWA-200">0056-REWA-200</a>).
-- Balance of the governance asset in the [Locked_FOR_REWARD] account counts towards the party's staking balance and can be nominated to a validator and earn staking rewards. (<a name="0056-REWA-202" href="#0056-REWA-202">0056-REWA-202</a>).
+- Total balance of the governance asset in the [LOCKED_FOR_STAKING] account counts towards the party's staking balance and can be nominated to a validator and earn staking rewards. (<a name="0056-REWA-202" href="#0056-REWA-202">0056-REWA-202</a>).

 ### Distributing fees paid rewards (<a name="0056-REWA-010" href="#0056-REWA-010">0056-REWA-010</a>)